Duijndam-Dev/TopoLib/Readme.md

 **After** installing the required packages from GitHub, it is time to build the project.
 This is as simple as hitting `F7`.
 As part of the Post-build events, a batch file `build.bat` is called that creates a `publish` folder at the root of the project.
 Step into this folder and step down to select the proper version of Excel you are using (x64 or x86).
 Then double-click the *.xll file, to load the Add-In.
 Once the Add-In is loaded, the UDF's are recognized by Excel and you can run the example spreadsheets.
 Separate spreadsheets have been included that demonstrate the use of **static arrays**, using so-called Control-Shift-Enter (CSE) functions used in Excel 2019 and earlier.
 Later versions of Excel (Office 365) use so-called **dynamic arrays**, where the results 'spill over' (to the bottom-right ) from the active cell.
 No more worries on having to pre-select the (anticipated) output area beforehand.

-An installation script will be developed to store the *.xll and associated files in the right folder on your PC.
-Right now, please double click the *.xll file to get it loaded.
+An installation script has been developed to store the *.xll and associated files in the right folder on your PC.
+Alternatively, just double-click the *.xll file to get it loaded.
 Have fun using the tool and make improvement suggestions if you'd have these...

 #### 6	Current status